xumi1993/seispy-doc.post/source/usage/rf-sta.md

 to search earthquakes in IRIS Web service with the CMT catalog.

-In addition, the function allow to perpare earthquakes from a CMT catalog file (saved to seispy/seispy/data/EventCMT.dat).
-Use command updatecatalog to update the catalog file.
+In addition, the function allow to prepare earthquakes from a CMT catalog file (saved to seispy/seispy/data/EventCMT.dat).
+Use command `updatecatalog` to update the catalog file.

 ```Python
 pjt.search_eq(local=True)